bill9800/speech_separation/README.md

 # Preprocessing

-There are several preprocess functions in the utils.
+There are several preprocess functions in the [utils](https://github.com/bill9800/speech_separation/tree/master/model/lib).
 Including STFT, iSTFT, power-law compression, complex mask and modified hyperbolic tangent[5] etc.

-Apply MTCNN to detect face and correct it by checking the provided face center.
-[2]
+Apply MTCNN to detect face and correct it by checking the provided face center[2].

 The visual frames are transfered to 1792 (avg pooling layer) face embeddings with facenet pre-trained model[3].

 # Model

-Audio-only model is provided in model_v1 and Audio-visual model is provided in model_v2.
+Audio-only model is provided in [model_v1](https://github.com/bill9800/speech_separation/tree/master/model/model_v1) and Audio-visual model is provided in [model_v2](https://github.com/bill9800/speech_separation/tree/master/model/model_v2).

 Below is the structure of model_v2 :